 The most explosive date in Irish history is December 6, 1921—the date that Michael Collins signed the Anglo-Irish Treaty that created the modern Irish state.

+On December 6, 1921, the Anglo-Irish Treaty was signed between Irish and British negotiators that determined the shape of 20th century Ireland.
 It is a date that should be celebrated, but it is a date that to this day hangs heavy over the Republic.

 For although it banished the British from 26 counties of Ireland, it is a date that also marked the commencement of internal hostilities among Irish Republicans.
 The Irish got their nation, but they also got a Civil War—and nearly a century of accusations and recriminations.

 This date also marks the end of one year and 16 days of turmoil.
 This explosive period began with Bloody Sunday 1920 and ended on December 6.